SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/working-with-fields.md

 ## Remove (hide) field

-To reduce clutter, it is useful to hide fields that are never used (either by the organization or a specific user group).
-The field and its contents remains in the database even tho it's not shown.
+To reduce clutter, hide fields that are never used.
+Removed fields affect only what is shown in the user interface, and don't change the database or table values in any way.

 To remove a field:

 * Hold the pointer over a field and click the red circled x.

 To restore the field, simply [re-add the field](#add-field).

 > [!NOTE]
 > Mandatory fields can't be deleted.
 However, you can move a mandatory field to another tab.